ayushrajdahal/VideoApp/README.md

-## File Storage Backend made using Fast API
+## Basic Video Storage Backend made using Fast API

 **To run this app, type the following commands on your terminal:**